 Education Bonds offer tax-free interest on Series EE bonds issued after December 31, 1989, and all Series I bonds.
 Tuition and fees are qualified expenses.
-You can rollover an education bond into a 529 plan or Coverdell ESA.
-Income phaseouts for 2018 are \$79,700-\$94,700 for single and head of households and \$119,550-\$149,550 for married filing jointly.
-Some important notes: income limits apply when bonds are cashed; bonds must be in the parent's name; the child must be the beneficiary, not co-owner; and the purchaser must be age 24 or older.
+You can rollover an education bond into a 529 Plan or Coverdell ESA.
+Income phaseouts for 2021 are \$83,200-\$98,200 for single and head of household filers and \$124,800-\$154,800 for married filing jointly.
+Some important notes: income limits apply when bonds are cashed; bonds must be in the parent's name; the child must be the beneficiary, not coowner; and the purchaser must be age 24 or older.